Luigi Dadaglio: Episcopate

 He was appointed titular Archbishop of Lerus by Pope John XXIII.
 He was consecrated on 8 December 1961 by Amleto Giovanni Cicognani, Cardinal Secretary of State, who was assisted by Archbishop Angelo Dell'Acqua, substitute of the Secretariat of State.
 He attended the Second Vatican Council.
 He was appointed Apostolic Nuncio to Spain on 8 July 1967.
 He was named Secretary of the Congregation for Divine Worship and the Discipline of the Sacraments on 4 October 1980.
 Pope John Paul II named him Pro-Major Penitentiary on 8 April 1984.

 Cardinalate

 He was created and proclaimed Cardinal-Deacon of S. Pio V a Villa Carpegna in the consistory of 25 May 1985.
 Having been created a Cardinal he was then named full Major Penitentiary two days later.
 He was named Archpriest of the Basilica di Santa Maria Maggiore in 1986.
 He resigned the penitentiary on 6 April 1990.
 He died on 22 August.

+Personal life

+Dadaglio was one of the people accused on the so-called Pecorelli list, alleging membership in Freemasonry of 121 men associated with the Vatican, where he is listed with the code name “LUDA”, supposedly initiated on 8 October 1967.
+This list was named for the Italian journalist Carmine Pecorelli (himself a member of Propaganda Due, assassinated in 1979), who published it in his journal Osservatore Politico in 1978, but it had also been published elsewhere in Panorama two years earlier.